Yes, we serve a wide variety of industries. Please contact us at email@example.com or (310) 909-7795, ext. 2 for more information.

 No, it's the same exact product.
 In late April 2020 we decided to change the name "Flu" because we felt it was too limiting - the product kills 99.99% of germs.

-Once applied, GTech Clean leaves a protective barrier that continues to kill viruses, bacteria, mildew and mold for up to 5+ days.
+Once applied, GTech Clean's proprietary formula leaves a protective barrier that continues to kill viruses, bacteria, mildew and mold for up to 5 days.
 We suggest disinfecting rooms and vehicles 2x per week.
 For high frequency community touch points, we recommended spraying or fogging more often.

 Yes, remember less is more.
 For most applications, ensure the nozzle is turned to mist rather than jet or stream setting.
 As you spray the surface move your hand slowly to spread the mist over a wider area.
 There's no need to respray the same area - a thin layer is all that's needed to kill pathogens and put down a layer of protection that will last up to 5+ days.
 If the surface is noticeably wet with GTech Clean, it's OK to simply wipe with a dry cloth or paper towel and spread the solution around the surface area.